DaluS/DaluS/README.md

 I recommend you this article if you want to create economic models that evolves with their physical environment, to construct a core, expand it, and understand its properties.

-_This article introduces a comprehensive model that encapsulates the physical and economic nature of capital, addressing the complex interplay of ecological, economic, and societal dynamics and an ensemble of extensions with their effects.
+_This article introduces a comprehensive model that encapsulates capital's physical and economic nature, addressing the complex interplay of ecological, economic, and societal dynamics and an ensemble of extensions with their effects.
 Emphasizing self-organization between capital investment and its services, the framework, we present relies on a double stock-flow consistency, metabolic processes, and behavioral heuristics.
 We demonstrate its robustness as a foundation with a justification for each hypothesis choice, encompassing dynamics related to debt and inventory.
 The core dynamics emerge as closed cycles between employment and wage share that align with an extended (Goodwin, 1967) model.
 We discuss the interest of such self-organizing approaches for the challenge of post-growth studies: in a deteriorating environment, the economic system adapts wages to maintain consistent mean growth and employment.
 We systematically explore how parameter variation and hypothesis substitution impacts system equilibrium position and stability, for a total of 25 complementary phenomena that we describe and mathematically analyze.
 It includes elasticity of substitution, endogenous technical progress, delayed dynamics on capital or wage negotiation, increasing return to scale, cost-pushed inflation, and growth- relaxing dividends.
 We show that, even in its two-dimensional form, the system can exhibit limit cycles with an unstable equilibrium.
 We conclude that an out-of-equilibrium, process-based perspective is essential, advocating for a closed cycle dynamical core as an initial framework for clarity, quantitative, coupling studies.
 Furthermore, we discuss the potential for extending this archetype with disaggregation to address dynamics related to inequality and multisectoral productive capital in a changing world_